Tesla Cars: Easy To Total, Expensive To Repair

 Per Teslarati, the automated production line (actually, three different lines) will be capable of 4,000 modules per day.

 This is not to say cell production is not proceeding as planned.
-Gigafactory cell production remains the responsibility of Panasonic, and there is no indication that Panasonic cannot produce cells fast enough to meet Tesla's needs.
+Gigafactory cell production remains the responsibility of Panasonic (OTCPK:PCRFF), and there is no indication that Panasonic cannot produce cells fast enough to meet Tesla's needs.

 However, battery assembly is the responsibility of Tesla rather than Panasonic.
 It struck robiniv as odd that Tesla has not already installed such a production line at the Gigafactory.
-And it strikes me that way, too.
+And, it strikes me that way, too.
 All that "efficient" dribbling out of capital expenditures last year comes with a price.

 Perhaps Tesla can order, receive, install, test, and activate the production line machinery between now and year-end.
 Without that machinery in operation, though, it's difficult to see how Tesla achieves a production rate of even 100 Model 3 cars per week by then.